• Menu

 A. Typically, meals are served later than they are in North America.
 But we will do our best to eat at times that are more typical for North Americans (closer to 7pm and not 10pm, for example).

-Q. Since this is a Muslim country, will alcohol be available?
+Q. Since this is a Muslim country, is alcohol available?

-A. Alcohol is definitely less common in Morocco than in many other countries but it will be available at a few of the hotels and at some restaurants.
+A. Alcohol is definitely less common in Morocco than in many other countries, but it will be available at most of the hotels and at some restaurants.
 It’s also possible to purchase wine for your private consumption.

 Q. Do you recommend any special vaccinations for this trip?